-Get additional protection for your business with our video alarm verification service SupremeVerify.
+Get additional protection for your New Jersey business with our video alarm verification service: SupremeVerify.

 The average police response time is 85% faster when responding to a verified security alarm.
 Police arrive on the scene more quickly when an alarm is verified because they know that a crime could be in progress, so they respond accordingly.